mfisher87/mfisher87.github.io/content/posts/gfm-surprises/index.md

 ### Admonitions from scratch

-Prior to the new beta admonition feautre, I'd write admonitions like this:
+Prior to the new beta admonition feature, I'd write admonitions like this:

 ```markdown
 > :warning: Watch out!